-The Global March Against Child Labour is a worldwide network of trade unions, teachers' and civil society organisations that work together towards the shared development goals of eliminating and preventing all forms of child labour and ensuring access by all children to free, meaningful and good quality public education.
+The Global March Against Child Labour (Global March) is a worldwide network of trade unions, teachers' and civil society organisations that works together towards the shared development goals of eliminating and preventing all forms of child labour, slavery and trafficking and ensuring access by all children to free, meaningful and good quality public education.

-- The ratification and implementation of the International Labour Organization (ILO)'s core labour standards, in particular the Child Labour Conventions No. 138 on Minimum Age of Employment and No. 182 on the Worst Forms of Child Labour;
+- The ratification and implementation of the International Labour Organization (ILO)'s core labour standards, in particular the Child Labour Conventions No. 138 on Minimum Age of Employment and Convention No. 182 on the Worst Forms of Child Labour;

 - The implementation of and follow-up to the ILO's Declaration of the Fundamental Principles and Rights at Work;